pedrumj2/Pcap_Extractor/README.md

 PCAP Feature Extractor
 ===============
 This program takes as input a PCAP file and extracts the different network layer headers and prints them out in a csv format.
-The output is printed in terminal.
+The output is printed in the terminal.

 Usage